Gunnar Lindqvist: Winter and Continuation War

 Lindqvist participated in the Winter War as a financial officer in the Replenishment Battalion and later as a maintenance manager at the Infantry Training Center 7.
 After the outbreak of the Continuation War, he was sent to the Helsinki Military County Staff as a maintenance officer, from where he was transferred to the Headquarters as an adjutant.
 From the headquarters, he was transferred to the headquarters of the Southwest Häme White Guard District as an assistant to the maintenance manager.
 In 1942 he was transferred to civil protection duties, being in office until the end of the war.

 Lindqvist had been a major influence in the Finnish Nazism since the 1930s and had good relations with Nazi German intelligence agencies.
 He was the secretary and de facto leader of the People's Community Society, a Swedish-speaking Nazi organization founded in the autumn of 1940.
 He was actively recruiting Finns for the volunteer Waffen-SS battalion.
 Lindqvist recruited at least 111 men, 54 of whom ended up in the battalion.
 The SS men he personally recruited included Unto Boman, Sakari Lappi-Seppälä and Lauri Törni.
 In 1942, Lindqvist was vice-president of the Blue Cross (society), a Nazi organisation.
 After Finland severed its alliance with Germany on 2 September 1944, Lindqvist was one of eight dangerous pro-German individuals immediately detained by the State Police.
 He was released after a couple of weeks on the condition that he would not leave Kärkölä.
 However, he fled during September with the intention of entering Germany, but was caught in Sweden and had to be interned there.

 After the wars

-Lindqvist lived in Sweden after the wars until 1946.
+Lindqvist was interned in Sweden until 1946.
 From 1946 he worked as an accountant at the Umeå steam brewery until 1947, when he joined Umeåbladet as a journalist and held the position until 1948.
 From Umeåbladet, he joined Nord-Sverige magazine in Sollefteåh and was a paid employee of the company until 1952, when he moved to Örnsköldsvik -Posten as editor-in-chief and held the position until 1956.
 In 1956, he moved to the Åland newspaper as editorial secretary, a position he held until 1962, when he became the PR man of Ålands Turistförening.